-Column #14= the total support and benefits the priest receives in a given year in addition to his room and board and if applicable, college tuition debt funding,
+Column #14= the total support and benefits the priest receives in a given year in addition to his room and board and if applicable, college tuition debt funding.

-Senior Priests' Monthly Pension Stipend is increased July 1, 2021 to \$2048.00
+Senior Priests' Monthly Pension Stipend is \$2048.00 as of July 1st, 2023

-Please note, Room and board is not quantified on this schedule.
-Please determine the value of your living quarters and report it for self employment purposes only, i.e. \$600 per month The dollar amount estimated for the Room & Board value is considered a fringe benefit and is taxable for FICA/SECA purposes only, not for federal income tax purposes.
-If funding for college tuition debt is received, this dollar amount is taxable for federal income tax purposes.
+- 1) Please note, Room and Board is not quantified on this schedule.
+Please determine the value of your living quarters and report it for self employment purposes only, for example the average rental of a one bedroom in Indiana is estimated at \$635/per month or an annual fair value of \$7,600 which is a recommended number to be used.
+You can increase or decrease this estimate based on your living space.
+Please be advised that you will be paying social security and Medicare tax on this fringe benefit which will ultimately be returned to you upon retirement through the social security benefit program. - 2) If funding for college tuition debt is received, this dollar amount is taxable for federal income tax purposes.